 The course is made up of 13 units - 8 in year one and 5 in year two.
 All units are focused on developing your knowledge and skills within 3D as well as using industry standard compositing software.
 Every unit will involve drawing as well as photography as these are seen as key skills by the visual effects industry.
 The units will enable you to study particular areas in depth and, at the end of each year, a production project will give you the opportunity to investigate and display your knowledge of 3D animation, as well as to create visual effects sequences to industry-led briefs.

-Creative Media Production (Animation and Visual Effects) Level 3
+Creative Media Production and Technology (Digital Visual Effects) Level 3

 Click now to see examples of work by students on this course.